 - Dont wait for your data to be 100 per cent clean before you embark on any new IT service strategy it will usually clean itself if you get the right combination of service and support in place;

 - Make sure all your IT people are proficient in cost accounting, so they understand the value of each related service to the business and the cost when it becomes unavailable;

 - Try out any new IT service or support strategy in discrete areas, such as application or database services; and

 - Make Technology Business Management pervasive across every aspect of the business via a Technology Strategy Board (TSB), so that its impact is visible to everyone.

-Whether your priority is a single, business-critical component of your IT delivery model or a fully outsourced portfolio of services, you need to feel confident in your partner’s ability to help you reduce direct and indirect support costs – and lessen your exposure to the risks of application downtime.
+Choose the right partnerThe right IT support services partner will work with you to make sure that your support capability is fully integrated with your business requirements.
+Understanding the real cost to your business of any disruption to IT availability is half the battle.
+Whether your priority is a single, business-critical component of your IT delivery model or a fully outsourced portfolio of services, you need to feel confident in your partners ability to help you reduce direct and indirect support costs and lessen your exposure to the risks of application downtime.

 - Do you know what the cost of bad IT service is to your business

 - How should you go about finding the right IT services supplier to partner your business

 Share this story